-Why is that some art pieces sell and others don’t?
-Do you have some artwork that just sing to you but you can’t seem to sell them…In short, What Makes Art Sell?
+Why is it that some art pieces sell and others don’t?
+Do you have some artwork that just sings to you but you can’t seem to sell them…In short, What Makes Art Sell?

 The Power of Knowing Why You Paint to Help Your Art Sell?

 My first gallery show was in Atlanta at a gallery, I can no longer think of the name, it was about 18 years ago, but it was a cool experience; the gallery owner featured 3 female artists.
 I got to dress up, drink champagne and talk uncomfortably about art. :) It was the first time that I was asked by someone - “what inspired you to paint this” (FYI - it was one of 3 in a series of paintings that depicted a still life that I set up and painted during different stages of the evening - at the time I loved painting crystal with lights reflecting with no other light source)...

 AND well, to his question “what inspired you to create this piece” I had no idea how to answer him!
 I painted it because it was pretty and I wanted to (was my first thought :) ), but I made something up that sounded decent on the spot and sounded profound.
 I sold 2 paintings that night - one of which I didn’t like at all - but you know - whatever floats their boat…the gallery representative was the sales person....

 It was something that stayed with me for years.
 It wasn’t until 2014 that I understood, WHY I paint subjects now.
 When I first started painting and showing my artwork I was trying to find something marketable, rather than finding my marketable voice.

 What do I mean by that - I focused on what would sell, rather than what I enjoyed.